-During your time at Central Penn College you will learn a lot - but not just in the classroom!
+During your time at Central Penn College, you will learn a lot - but not just in the classroom!
 Getting involved in our campus clubs and organizations will allow you to experience college in a completely new way!
-You'll work as a team to achieve club goals, get to know classmates with different experiences and worldviews, strengthen your leadership skills, build your resume, and (most importantly) HAVE FUN!
+You'll work as a team to achieve club goals, get to know classmates with different experiences and world views, strengthen your leadership skills, build your resume, and (most importantly) HAVE FUN!

-Students can find a list of active clubs as well as upcoming activities and events in Blackboard (Look for the "Get Involved!" tab), in Student Central, on the CPC app, or online at www.centralpenn.edu/clubs-activities.
+Students can find a list of active clubs as well as upcoming activities and events on SharePoint, in Student Central, on the CPC app, or online at www.centralpenn.edu/clubs-activities.